 What Good Markets Are Good ForTowards a Moral Justification of Free Markets

-Given what we know about the telos of markets and about human flourishing, the third part of the project (C) investigates what virtues – and on a more aggregate level: what virtue and value patterns and what virtue-inspired institutional arrangements – are required from key market actors to make the positive relationship between markets and human flourishing come through.
+Given what we know about the ultimate goal of markets (project A) and about well-being / human flourishing (project B), this third part of our project (C) investigates what virtues are required from key market actors to make the positive relationship between markets and human flourishing come through.

-Although the common definitions of virtues focus on human behavior, in this project it is assumed that organizations and governments can as well behave in a virtue-like, or for that matter a vice-like, manner (cf. e.g. the way Acemoglu & Davidson (2010) talk about ‘extractive’ vs. ‘inclusive’ government institutions, in fact implying a ‘virtue-discourse’ on a macro-level).
+Virtue ethics commonly focuses on human behavior.
+However, in this project it is assumed that organizations and governments can as well behave in a virtue-like, or for that matter a vice-like, manner.
+This is for example in line with the way Acemoglu & Davidson (2010) talk about ‘extractive’ vs. ‘inclusive’ government institutions, in fact implying a ‘virtue-discourse’ on a macro-level.

 C2.
 What can we learn from social psychology and management studies about the impact of virtues and vices, as they become manifest in various styles of leadership, on human flourishing in and through companies?